Table Of Contents

 - Sales or promotional activities currently in place or as a teaser for the upcoming holiday season, etc.

 - It can also be a public cause that you are supporting.
 For example, the ongoing COVID vaccination drive which showcases you are making humanitarian efforts that benefit the community.
+If you are wondering what should my first tweet be, your social cause could very well be it.

 Above is an example of a Tweet with an important message pinned to the brand’s profile.